“All Lovers Burn at the End of the World.” Short story collection from ELJ Editions in November 2024.

 While she cares for her borders, Ivy’s connection to the land runs deeper than she realizes.
 She grows apples and cans vegetables.
 She walks barefoot to greet the morning sun.
 She works deep into the night, and sees shadows that she struggles to understand.

 She has forgotten there is someone else that lives under the canopy of the dense forest as a caretaker of a different nature.
-That there is a hidden room with dials and gauges that she has yet to see.
+That there is a hidden room filled with dials and gauges she has never been shown.

-And somewhere, deep beneath the loamy earth of Windy Valley Farms, is a secret that lies outside just one human lifetime.
+And somewhere, deep beneath the rich earth of Fairhope, is a secret that lies outside just one human lifetime.
 It is measured in seasons and roots and in the connections of trees.
 It is part of a plan of ages to keep alive a vibrant ember in a dying world.

 If only Ivy could remember.